CommodoreAlex/SDR/README.md

     [Watch the video here](https://www.youtube.com/watch?v=nB6XQSEFwVA&list=PLhBFZf0L5I7rwR6-8cEr4FntgLIF6CTSG&index=3)

 4. **Great Scott Gadgets HackRF Lesson's by Michael Ossmann:**
-	This set of instructional set of 11 lessons are very comprehensive, covering an entire outline of tactics, techniques, and procedures relating to SDRs and digital signals processing.
+	This instructional set of 11 lessons are very comprehensive, covering an entire outline of tactics, techniques, and procedures relating to SDRs and digital signals processing.
 	[Watch the video here] (https://www.youtube.com/watch?v=BeeSN14JUYU&list=PLu0BPYzTjiHru1KmPThmbY-8rRm3EWvUQ)

 Feel free to explore more insightful lectures and tutorials for free on YouTube to deepen your understanding and stay inspired!